iaretechnician/barebones-masterserver-wiki/Game-Servers.md

 :warning: This section is still a work in progress

+⚠️ 🔴 Make sure to build your game so that it can **run in the background** - it's necessary for any game that needs networking.
+Otherwise, you might experience some nasty glitches.
+You'll find the setting in **File > Build Settings > Player Settings > Run In Background**

 ## How Clients Connect To Game Server

 Scheme below illustrates the process of joining a game server: